MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Remove-AzureRmEnvironment.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmEnvironment** cmdlet removes endpoints and metadata information for connecting to an azure_2 instance.
+The **Remove-AzureRmEnvironment** cmdlet removes endpoints and metadata information for connecting to an Azure instance.

 ## EXAMPLES